ibm-cloud-docs/watsonxdata/known_issues.md

 When you restart the Presto engine, the following error is displayed:
 `com.googlecode.aviator.exception.CompileExpressionErrorException`.
-This error is displayed only once and for the first action you perform after the engine restart.
+This error is displayed only once and for the first action that you perform after the engine restart.

 **Workaround:** If you see any of the define class error or name or service not known errors, wait for a few minutes for the server to completely restart.
 Then, retry the query for successful execution.